Irish Church Missions: Famine

+During the Irish Famine, ICM operated soup kitchens and schools that were seen by many as conditional on religious conversion, a practice that drew accusations of "souperism".
+Historian Miriam Moffitt notes that while the mission saw its activities as benevolent, many locals perceived them as exploitative.

 The ICM was particularly controversial during the period of the Irish Famine (1845–1852) believing the famine to be a judgment from God on Irish Catholics who had clung to the Catholic faith – "The truth of the Scriptures was verified in the groans of the dying, and their wails for the dead".
 The organisation was also criticised for tying material to spiritual aid.
 The organisation is synonymous with the souperism of the famine period, particularly in Connemara, where relief was often conditional upon the conversion of the recipient to Anglicanism.
 The ICM drew much of its support from Britain, while it divided the Church of Ireland.
 Miriam Moffitt, Postdoctorate Research Fellow at NUI Maynooth stated in her book Soupers and Jumpers, that in reality the poor of Connemara found themselves pawns in a power struggle between the Protestant and Roman Catholic churches.
 The ICM at the time was receiving £26,000 annually in donations from England for their efforts.

 Some of the ICM projects in the west were in partnership with the Irish Society for Promoting the Education of the Native Irish through the Medium of Their Own Language.
 However, Rev. Dallas' anti-catholic tirades cause much dissension within the Irish Society, which, contrary to ICM practice, did not always require its scripture readers to first convert to Anglicanism.

 Among the places set up and funded by the ICM were in Clifden, Glenowen for girls and Ballyconree for boys), the Connemara Orphan's Nursery (Spiddal Orphanage), and Aasleagh Orphanage, Leenane (Leenaun) in Co.
 Galway.
 John Hall, a staunch Protestant and supporter of the ICM, bought Letterfrack from the quaker Ellis family for use by the ICM.
 It later was taken over by the Roman Catholic Irish Christian Brothers, who used it as a reformatory or "industrial school".
 The Sherwood Fields Orphanage was built in 1862 by the ICM, it cease operation and in 1932 became a National School.